ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.17 =
+* Fix for link featured images getting duplicated in media library

 = 6.2.16 =
 * Automatically add featured image for links using link image.
 Useful when trying to display the links custom post type using featured images